akhilsb/delphi-rs/README.md

 ```

 ## Running in AWS
 We utilize the code in the [Narwhal](https://github.com/MystenLabs/sui/tree/main/narwhal/benchmark) repository to execute code in AWS.
 This repository uses `fabric` to spawn AWS instances, install Rust, and build the repository on individual machines.
-Please refer to the `benchmark` directory for more instructions.
+Please refer to the `benchmark` directory for more instructions about reproducing the results in the paper.

+## Running in Raspberry-Pi testbed
+We described detailed instructions to reproduce the results in the paper in the Raspberry-Pi device testbed in the `benchmark/raspberry-pi` directory.

 # System architecture
 Each node runs as an independent process, which communicates with other nodes through sockets.
 Apart from the $n$ nodes running the protocol, the system also spawns a process called `syncer`.
 The `syncer` is responsible for measuring latency of completion.
 It reliably measures the system's latency by issuing `START` and `STOP` commands to all nodes.
 The nodes begin executing the protocol only after the `syncer` verifies that all nodes are online, and issues the `START` command by sending a message to all nodes.
 Further, the nodes send a `TERMINATED` message to the `syncer` once they terminate the protocol.
 The `syncer` records both start and termination times of all processes, which allows it to accurately measure the latency of each protocol.